Given the revelations about Harvey Weinstein, our latest article in the Free Press from a couple of weeks ago seems even more relevant

 Published in Stranraer and Wigtownshire Free Press, 29th June 2017

-Inspired by a similar article Jonny McCollum (Milford RPC)
+Inspired by a similar article by Jonny McCollum (Milford RPC)